awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.rst

     PS C:\> Install-Module -Name AWSPowerShell

-If you are running PowerShell 3.0 or newer, and add the module installation path to the value of the :code:`PSModulePath` environment variable, the |TWP| are automatically loaded into your session when you run any
-|TWP| cmdlet or function.
+Although PowerShell 3.0 or newer releases typically load modules into your PowerShell session the first time you run a cmdlet in the module, AWS Tools for PowerShell is too large to support this functionality.
+If you run the custom AWS Tools for PowerShell console that is installed on Windows when you run the MSI installer, the module is preloaded.
+If you are not running the custom console, explicitly load the AWS Tools for PowerShell module into your PowerShell session by running an :code:`Import-Module AWSPowerShell` command.
+To load the AWS Tools for PowerShell module into a PowerShell session automatically, add the :code:`Import-Module AWSPowerShell` command to your PowerShell profile.
+For more information about editing your PowerShell profile, see `About Profiles <https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-6>`_ in the Microsoft PowerShell documentation.

-The |TWP| are installed by default on all Windows Amazon Machine Images (AMIs).
+The |TWP| are installed by default on all Windows-based Amazon Machine Images (AMIs).

 Install the AWS Tools for PowerShell Core on a Windows-based Computer
 =====================================================================